Invest Here

 Our Lanarkshire Business Gateway service provides free advice and support to those thinking about setting up in business and those looking to sustain, grow or diversify their existing businesses.

-• 92.2% of senior school pupils move to further or higher education, training or a job
+• 94.2% of senior school pupils move to further or higher education, training or a job

-92.2% of senior school pupils move to further or higher education, training or a job
+94.2% of senior school pupils move to further or higher education, training or a job

 • One of the biggest apprenticeship programmes in Scotland.

-One of the biggest apprenticeship programmes in Scotland
+With partners, one of the biggest apprenticeship programmes in Scotland

 We work closely with local schools to find the brightest young engineers